denten-books/plain-text/main.md

 [^ln12-closereadging]: See [@lentricchia2003] and [@fish2011].

 ### 2.3 Ghost in the Machine

+What is the field of literary application?
+And what is at stake in drawing its boundaries?

 The reading of short stories, novels, poetry, and plays is at grave risk, concluded the last survey of Public Participation in the Arts conducted by the